 If you’re super-duper crafty, the answer is probably anything.
 If you’re here, I’m guessing you’re otherwise, in which case q-tips are going to be your best friend.

 Q-tips are a popular choice for skeleton crafts – they’re long and spindly with fatter, bulbous ends, perfect for a long bone, like a fibula or tibula.
 (That’s pretty much where my bone knowledge ends I’m afraid.)

-But there are plenty of other choices, from straws and toothpicks to cardboard tubes, just read on and take a look.
+But there are plenty of other choices when it comes to constructing a skeleton craft, from straws and toothpicks to cardboard tubes.
+Just read on and take a look.

 How do you make a skeleton out of Q-tips (a cotton swab skeleton)?

 For a Q-tip or cotton swab skeleton, the easiest option is to create a 2D skeleton by laying out the Q-tips and sticking them on paper.
-There are few different easy Q-tip skeleton crafts below.
+There are few easy Q-tip skeleton crafts to chose from below.